kakyoism/kkappkit/README.md

-### Hand-written Widgets
+### Private Widgets

-Other than the data-model widgets, there are pre-defined widget classes for convenience.
-They are not part of the JSON config format and thus cannot be generated.
+Other than the data-model widgets for user to configure in apps, there are pre-defined widget classes for convenience.
+User has no access to them without coding.
+They are *hard-coded* and is thus not part of the JSON data-model.

 ### ScrollFrame